I) Frequently Asked Questions by Self-Represented Litigants

 If you have a conflict with the hearing date and time, you may request that the hearing be continued by filing a motion to continue.
 (Also, upon a written request, some magistrates’ may consider allowing a person to appear by telephone.)
 Whether the hearing is continued is in sole discretion of the magistrate.

 No one but the party seeking the foreclosure must attend the hearing.
 Nevertheless, it may be beneficial for the property owner to attend.
-The property owner will receive an explanation of the foreclosure process and will be afforded an opportunity to request leave to file an answer or to have the case referred to mediation.
+The property owner will receive an explanation of the foreclosure process, can request leave to file an answer, or can request time to apply for a loan modification or to reach some other resolution with the lender.

 Yes.
 Despite the filing of a foreclosure case, the titled owner of the property before the filing of the case remains the owner until the sale of the property is confirmed and a deed is issued to the new owner.
 The titled owner during the period before confirmation of sale has all of the rights and liabilities associated with property ownership.
 Thus, for example, failure to maintain a property may result in criminal housing code violations against the titled owner, even after the foreclosure case has been filed.